AEOLUSXU/WQD7005_XUHUANDI/README.md

 Talent Data Prep:
 Talent Data Prep is used for data preprocessing, including handling missing values and data cleaning.
 We applied transformation rules, standardized and normalized data to ensure data quality and analyzability.

+The data source is only one file, so Talent Data Integration was not used